Michał Kwiatkowski: 2013

 Kwiatkowski began the 2013 season in excellent form, placing second overall in the Volta ao Algarve.
 He then finished fourth overall in Tirreno–Adriatico, and won the young rider classification, after proving one of the strongest climbers in the race.
 He finished fourth at the summit finish of Prati di Tivo to take the overall race lead from team-mate Mark Cavendish, before surrendering it the next day.
 Kwiatkowski then rode a strong classics campaign, placing fourth in the Amstel Gold Race and fifth in La Flèche Wallonne.
 In June, he won the senior National Road Race Championships for the first time.

 Kwiatkowski's excellent form saw him selected to ride the Tour de France.
 He wore the white jersey – of young rider classification leader – in the first week after coming third on Stage 2 and fourth on Stage 3, both reduced bunch sprints.
 On Stage 7 he came in fourth again.
 On Stage 9 (a high mountain stage) he reached the podium once again.
 With a strong time trial, he was able to regain the white jersey of the young rider classification on Stage 11, but lost the lead shortly after to Nairo Quintana.
-Even though he lost the white jersey, he still managed to finish 11th in his Tour debut.
+Even though he lost the white jersey, he still finished 11th in his Tour debut.